Available for opportunities

 ArgoCDKubernetesHelmGitHub ActionsDockerSonarQubeAnsible

-ArgoCD self-healing — drift auto-corrected
+ArgoCD self-healing — out-of-band drift reverted instantly

-SonarQube gates integrated in CI before deploy
+SonarQube quality gates block bad code before any deploy

-Ansible bootstraps nodes — zero manual steps
+Ansible bootstraps Kubernetes nodes — zero manual steps

 Academic Background